Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-So are there any home remedies for bronchitis that can calm your agitated airways and get life back to normal?
+So, are there any home remedies for bronchitis that can calm your agitated airways and get life back to normal?
 Family physician Matthew Goldman, MD, shares some advice for treating bronchitis.

 Home remedies to treat bronchitis

-So the first thing you’re going to need is a healthy dose of patience, emphasizes Dr. Goldman.
+So, the first thing you’re going to need is a healthy dose of patience, emphasizes Dr. Goldman.
 After that, consider these resources for a little bronchitis self-care to feel a little better.

 Over-the-counter medications

 • Cough expectorants that help loosen mucus, allowing you to clear the gunk out.
-As the medication works its magic, you may feel the urge to cough more — so expectorants are best taken during the day.
+As the medication works its magic, you may feel the urge to cough more — so, expectorants are best taken during the day.

-• Cough suppressants to calm your coughing reflex.
+• Cough suppressants to help calm your coughing reflex.
 These are especially useful at night if constant coughing is getting in the way of much-needed ZZZs.

 Fluids

 Bronchitis fills your airways with mucus.
-When you’re sick, this gunk generated by your immune system often turns thick and sticky — which isn’t exactly ideal for breathing when it’s in your windpipe.
+When you’re sick, this gunk generated by your immune system often turns thick and sticky, which isn’t exactly ideal for breathing when it’s in your windpipe.

 Advertisement